 That way you can build your brand authenticity, you can see which social media marketing campaigns are performing best, eliminate the ones with lowest engagement levels.
 Don’t forget to use negative feedback to correct mistakes in your business and try to improve your marketing that way.

-9. How to provide the value of Social Media Monitoring?
+How to provide the value with Social Media Monitoring?

 Behind the popular corporate term hides a pretty straightforward activity that requires more than a single tool to execute efficiently.
 Due to the complexity and noise of the Internet, existing tools are helping us find relevant real-time conversations in order to enable us to understand our audience, their needs, and desires.
 Everything we need to know about our market, our customers are already saying it on the internet.